maheini/maheini/README.md

 #### My experiences so far

 I initially startet with microcontroller code, written in C, wich gave me great insights.
-Later, I switched to QT and made a ERP software and many projects more there.
-My current project is flutter and with it Android development.
+Later, I switched to QT and made a ERP software and many more projects there.
+My current project is Flutter and with it Android/iOS/web development.

 ![Visitor count](https://shields-io-visitor-counter.herokuapp.com/badge?page=maheini.readme&color=blue)